Bren2010/draft-transparency-revocation/draft-mcmillion-transparency-revocation.md

 Note that this document follows the pattern established in
-{{!I-D.draft-ietf-keytrans-protocol}} of requiring each element of an InclusionProof to be a full subtree.
+{{!I-D.draft-ietf-keytrans-protocol}} of requiring each element of an InclusionProof to be a balanced subtree.
 An InclusionProof may also function as a "consistency proof" if the recipient is known to have observed a previous version of the tree.

 ### Tree Heads